 Conditional Program (Bilimsel Hazırlık) students and students studying in the Department of Basic English are not eligible to apply.

-D. How to Apply?
+How to Apply?

-E. English Proficiency Exam for Exchange Programs (EPEEP)
+English Proficiency Exam for Exchange Programs (EPEEP)

 The exam is organized by the Department of Basic English.
 Students who are not able to enter the exam due to a valid excuse should submit a petition explaining their excuse to the International Cooperations Office.
-Otherwise, their Erasmus application will be regarded as invalid.
+Otherwise, their exchange application will be regarded as invalid.

 Student CGPA: 3.15

 CGPA of the related department's students in the same semester with the applicant: 2.89